Skip site navigation (1)Skip section navigation (2)

 Boolean, default false.

-machine used for traditional monitors like the HTTP and TCP
+chine used for traditional monitors like the HTTP and TCP monitoring

-monitoring plugins.
-This means the results are subject to the
+plugins.
+This means the results are subject to the various thresholds

-are applied directly and immediately as the final state of the
+applied directly and immediately as the final state of the monitored

-monitored resources after every monitoring check.
-If your command
+resources after every monitoring check.
+If your command flaps back and

-flaps back and forther between success and failure on every run, so
+forther between success and failure on every run, so will the internal

-will the internal state and so will the resulting changes in
+state and so will the resulting changes in resolution.
+Useful if

-resolution.
-Useful if extmon is actually gathering state from an
+extmon is actually gathering state from an external complex monitoring

 max_proc